Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/examples/mongo/README.md

 <!-- BEGIN_TF_DOCS -->
-# Max example
+# Mongo API example

-This example deploys the module with all configurations at the account level which havent been already covered in other examples.
+This example shows the different possible configuration of the Mongo API.

 ```hcl
 terraform {